simwms/warehouse/README.md

 # Warehouse

+## TODO
+1. appointments new company and power select search needs to work properly
+2. appointments index pagination is a fucking mess for some reason
+3. appointments search page
+4. fix companies so that it's not as retarded on appointments index

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.